How We Make Chocolate

 the skin of the husk surrounding the bean is exposed, and relatively

 easily dried.
-A couple of days in the warm sun would do it...except..the husk is only partially permeable to water, meaning the juicy moisture surrounding the bean inside the husk dries at a much slower rate..requiring a minimum of two weeks to fully dry the beans.
+A couple of days in the warm sun would do it...except..the testis is only partially permeable to water, meaning the juicy moisture surrounding the bean inside the husk dries at a much slower rate..requiring a minimum of two weeks to fully dry the beans.
 Rarely is there a two-week window of sunny days of (relatively) low humidity.

 Second: even if the beans are protected from rain, evenings bring heavy dew that settles on everything outside, essentially reversing the drying that the sun produced and, leaving the beans at high risk of molding before they can fully dry.